nhselect/step1-training/content/user-guide/educator/08-final-signoff/index.md

 ![](/img/sign-off_6.png)

-> The PDF certificate to signify completion of the Steps proficiencies is currently in development but will shortly be available.
+> The PDF certificate to signify completion of the proficiencies is currently in development but will shortly be available.
 In the meantime, Leaners can export an excel which shows a record of all the proficiencies that have been self-assessed and confirmed.